-When you arrive for your appointment the registrar will ask you for the following information
+When you arrive for your appointment the registrar will ask you for the following information:

-You can use the following documents to confirm your details, but these are not essential and you can go ahead without them.
+You can use the following documents to confirm your details, but these are not essential and you can go ahead without them:

-Both types of certificate are £11 each.
+Certificate are £11 each.

 Somerset is a ‘Unified District’, which means that if your baby was born in Somerset you can register at any office in the county.

-Please note that if you ask for any correction to the registration you will be charged a non-refundable fee for it to be considered.
+Please note that if you ask for any correction to the registration after it has been completed you will be charged a non-refundable fee for it to be considered.
 We cannot guarantee that the correction will be authorised.
-The fee will be £75.00 and made payable to the Local Registration Authority.
+The fee is £75 payable to the Local Registration Authority.